LEGAL

 Sharing of Personal Information for a Commercial Purpose

-Disclosures of Personal Information for a Business Purpose
+Disclosure of Personal Information for a Business Purpose

 The CCPA excludes from the definition of Sharing Personal Information any use of Personal Information which was requested by you (the customer), including the expected and typical use of that information by a third party for the reasonably necessary purposes to achieve the requested service.
 Such an information transfer is considered the Disclosure of Personal Information for a Business Purpose under the CCPA.